 The taxonomy and nomenclature of Ensiculifera and Pentapharsodinium are complex.
-Ensiculifera was established by Balech (1967), with Ensiculifera mexicana Balech as type species, in order to delimit it from Scrippsiella because of the presence of both five (versus six) cingular plates and an internal spine (‘ensiculum’) attached to the first cingular (c1) plate.
+Ensiculifera was established by Balech (1967), with Ensiculifera mexicana Balech as type and delimited from Scrippsiella by the presence of five (versus six) cingular plates and an internal spine (‘ensiculum’) attached to the first cingular (c1) plate.
 Later, E. loeblichii El.R.
 Cox & H.J.
-Arn. was described, which also has five cingular plates but lacks a long spine on the c1 plate (Cox and Arnott 1971), broadening the original taxonomic concept of Ensiculifera.
-In turn, presence of a cingular spine is not restricted to Ensiculifera within calcareous dinophytes.
+Arn. was described; it also has five cingular plates but lacks a long spine on the c1 plate (Cox and Arnott 1971), broadening the original taxonomic concept of Ensiculifera.
+The presence of a cingular spine is not restricted to Ensiculifera among calcareous dinophytes.
 A similar structure, though attached to the anterior sulcal (Sa) not the c1 plate, is described for Scrippsiella trochoidea var. aciculifera Montresor (Montresor et al. 2003) from the Scrippsiella s.l. clade and Pentapharsodinium dalei var. aciculiferum H. Gu (Gu et al. 2013b) and P. jinhaense Zhun Li, M.S.
 Han & H.H.
 Shin (Li et al. 2015b) from the E/Pe-clade.
-In conclusion, spineless and spine-bearing taxa are not restricted to Ensiculifera, Pentapharsodinium or Scrippsiella and do not correspond to monophyletic groups.
+Thus, the presence or absence of spines as a distinguishing feature is not restricted to Ensiculifera, Pentapharsodinium or Scrippsiella and they do not clearly correspond to monophyletic groups.

-Indelicato and Loeblich III (1986) considered Ensiculifera as not validly published, because a Latin description or diagnosis was not provided by Balech (1967).
-Therefore, they refused Ensiculifera and erected the new generic name Pentapharsodinium, with P. dalei Indel. & A.R.
-Loebl. as type species.
-They incorporated also E. loeblichii in Pentapharsodinium, while E. mexicana was transferred to Scrippsiella. orary perspective, this proceeding is to be rejected, as Enrique Balech (1912–2007) consistently treated dinophytes under the International Code of Zoological Nomenclature (ICZN; Elbrächter et al. 2008), whereas a Latin description is not a condition for valid publication.
-If all requirements of the relevant other Code are otherwise satisfied, then Article 45.1 of the International Code of Nomenclature for algae, fungi, and plants (ICN; Turland et al. 2017) regulates that such names are considered validly published also in botany (a very similar case has been made for Scrippsiella: Andersen, 2018 and references therein, and can be also made for Fragilidinium Balech).
+Indelicato and Loeblich III (1986) considered Ensiculifera not validly published, because a Latin description or diagnosis was not provided by Balech (1967).
+Therefore, they rejected the name Ensiculifera and erected the new generic name Pentapharsodinium, with P. dalei Indel. & A.R.
+Loebl. as type.
+They also incorporated E. loeblichii in Pentapharsodinium, while E. mexicana was transferred to Scrippsiella.
+However, Enrique Balech (1912–2007) consistently treated dinophytes under the International Code of Zoological Nomenclature (ICZN; Elbrächter et al. 2008), in which a Latin description is not a condition for the equivalent of valid publication.
+If all requirements of another relevant code are satisfied, Article 45.1 of the International Code of Nomenclature for algae, fungi, and plants (ICN; Turland et al. 2017) explains that such names can be considered validly published also in botany.
+A very similar case has been made for Scrippsiella (Andersen, 2018 and references therein), and can also be made for Fragilidinium Balech.

-Knowledge of the relations between the different stages of life-history has greatly improved for calcareous dinophytes over the past decades (Dale 1983; Lewis 1991; Gu et al. 2013c; Li et al. 2015a, 2015b; Matsuoka et al. 1990; Zinßmeister et al. 2012), and species of Ensiculifera and Pentapharsodinium exhibit both monadoid and coccoid cells.
-Identification of coccoid cells is generally based on shape, size, colour, operculum and archaeopyle and the constitution of the wall (not necessarily a deviation/homologue of the cellulosic cell wall: Elbrächter et al. 2008) regarding ornamentation, ultrastructure (with the orientation of the crystallographic c-axis of the calcitic crystals) and geochemical composition (Dale 1983; Keupp 1991; Fensome et al 1993; Janofske 1996; Karwath 2000; Streng et al. 2004; Kohring et al. 2005; Li et al. 2005a; Elbrächter et al. 2008; Mertens et al. 2013).
-The existence of these two stages of life-history has led to the erection of separate neontological and palaeontological classification es.
-As a result, the two heterotypic names P. tyrrhenicum (Balech) Montresor, Zingone & D.Marino ex Head and †Calcicarpinum bivalvum G. Versteegh may denote the same species (Montresor et al. 1993).
-Other species exhibiting two different stages of life-history are currently treated under a single name (e.g., P. dalei: Dale 1977; E. carinata: Matsuoka et al. 1990; E. imariensis: Kobayashi and Matsuoka 1995), or coccoid cells are unknown at present (e.g., E. mexicana Balech, E. loeblichii).
+Knowledge of the relations between the different life-history stages of calcareous dinophytes has greatly improved in recent decades (e.g., Dale 1983; Lewis 1991; Gu et al. 2013c; Li et al. 2015a, 2015b; Matsuoka et al. 1990; Zinßmeister et al. 2012), and both monadoid and coccoid cells have been recognised in species of Ensiculifera and Pentapharsodinium.
+Identification of coccoid cells is generally based on the shape, size, colour, operculum and archaeopyle, and the constitution of the wall (not necessarily a variation on, or homologue of, the cellulosic cell wall: Elbrächter et al. 2008) in terms of ornamentation, ultrastructure (the orientation of the crystallographic c-axis of the calcitic crystals) and geochemical composition (Dale 1983; Keupp 1991; Fensome et al 1993; Janofske 1996; Karwath 2000; Streng et al. 2004; Kohring et al. 2005; Li et al. 2005a; Elbrächter et al. 2008; Mertens et al. 2013).
+The existence of these two life-history stages has led to the erection of separate neontological and palaeontological nomenclatures.
+As a result, the two heterotypic names P. tyrrhenicum (Balech) Montresor, Zingone & D.Marino ex Head and †Calcicarpinum bivalvum G. Versteegh may represent the same biological species (Montresor et al. 1993).
+Other species exhibiting two different life-history stages are currently treated under a single name (e.g., P. dalei: Dale 1977; E. carinata: Matsuoka et al. 1990; E. imariensis: Kobayashi and Matsuoka 1995), or have coccoid cells that have remained unknown until now (e.g., E. mexicana Balech, E. loeblichii).